 Leyte Golf Country Club

-The 80—hectares land surrounded by mountains and different trees is indeed a place to visit.
-Either you are a golf enthusiast, if you would want to enjoy the area, this will be possible.
+The 80—hectares of land surrounded by mountains and different trees is indeed a place to visit.
+Whether you are a golf enthusiast, if you would want to enjoy the area, this will be possible.
 Plus, you won’t have to go very far since it is just about 7 kilometers from the city center.

-The 210-hectares plantation will not only allow you to be a visitor of the place and see how pineapple is made and processed.
+The 210-hectare plantation will not only allow you to be a visitor of the place and see how pineapple is made and processed.
 This will also give you the opportunity to buy pineapple-based products as a giveaway for your loved ones back home!